lilcoinzdc/jdk-rig/doc/CPU.md

 Enable (`true`) or disable (`false`) huge pages support for RandomX JIT code, by default `false`.
 It gives a very small boost on Ryzen CPUs, but hashrate is unstable between launches.
 Use with caution.

 #### `hw-aes`
 Force enable (`true`) or disable (`false`) hardware AES support.
-Default value `null` means jdkrigger autodetect this feature.
-Usually don't need change this option, this option useful for some rare cases when jdkrigger can't detect hardware AES, but it available.
-If you force enable this option, but your hardware not support it, jdkrigger will crash.
+Default value `null` means kittenpawger autodetect this feature.
+Usually don't need change this option, this option useful for some rare cases when kittenpawger can't detect hardware AES, but it available.
+If you force enable this option, but your hardware not support it, kittenpawger will crash.

 #### `priority`
 Mining threads priority, value from `1` (lowest priority) to `5` (highest possible priority).
-Default value `null` means jdkrigger don't change threads priority at all.
+Default value `null` means kittenpawger don't change threads priority at all.
 Setting priority higher than 2 can make your PC unresponsive.

 #### `memory-pool` (since v4.3.0)
-Use continuous, persistent memory block for jdkrigging threads, useful for preserve huge pages allocation while algorithm switching.
+Use continuous, persistent memory block for kittenpawging threads, useful for preserve huge pages allocation while algorithm switching.
 Possible values `false` (feature disabled, by default) or `true` or specific count of 2 MB huge pages.
-It helps to avoid loosing huge pages for scratchpads when RandomX dataset is updated and jdkrigging threads restart after a 2-3 days of jdkrigging.
+It helps to avoid loosing huge pages for scratchpads when RandomX dataset is updated and kittenpawging threads restart after a 2-3 days of kittenpawging.

 #### `yield` (since v5.1.1)
 Prefer system better system response/stability `true` (default value) or maximum hashrate `false`.